An adult can register a change of their name if:

 Any person born outside Tasmania must supply a birth certificate.
 If born overseas you will also need to provide evidence of citizenship or permanent residency in Australia.

 Consent of both parents is required to change a child's name.
-One parent can make application if they are the sole parent named in the registration of the child's birth.
+One parent can make application if they are the sole parent named on the child's birth record.
 Where a parent's whereabouts are unknown or they refuse to consent to the change of name, a Court Order approving the change of name is required.

 Applicants will need to: